fsharp/fsharp.org/teaching/index.md

    be visualized using several .NET cross-platform charting libraries as well as by calling gnuplot.

 The F# compiler and tools are cross-platform and run using .NET on Windows and using Mono on Mac OS and Linux.
 F# language is supported in several editors.
-Aside from the comercial Visual Studio 2010, there is an F# mode for Emacs and open-source language binding for MonoDevelop.
+Aside from the commercial Visual Studio and Xamarin Studio tools, there is an F# mode for Emacs and open-source language binding for MonoDevelop.

 ## Video lectures